MetalTurtle18/ScanBlockHunt/README.md

 #### This is a plugin for your bukkit-based server that aids in playing a game invented* by [Scandium21](https://www.youtube.com/channel/UCVEZ7PMELonkDcyOGRZn1pg).

-*Not actually created by Scandium21.
-I found out about it from Scandium21.
+*Scandium21 is most likely not the first to come up with this, but I found out about it through him.